rszcc/rszcc.github.io/_pages/services.md

 ## Scientific workshops

 **2022-present**
-* I serve as the contact person and moderator for the International Forum on Ecology and Evolution of Avian Influenza [(IFEEAI)]((https://www.ceom.ou.edu/outreach/workshops/content/10)) and have held 64 webinars by Oct.
+* I serve as the contact person and moderator for the International Forum on Ecology and Evolution of Avian Influenza [(IFEEAI)]((https://www.ceom.ou.edu/outreach/workshops/content/10)) and have held 66 webinars by Dec.
 2024.

 ## Scientific conferences